teemupaloniemi/gronto/README.md

 1. Yes, but why?

    - Attending and passing a course without prerequisite knowledge requires more effort than needed.
-This means students waste time won't learn things.
+This means students waste time and won't learn things.

    - Teaching and planning a course for students without prerequisite knowledge is near impossible.
-Most subjects don't have "the one way" to teach.
+Most subjects don't have "the one way" to teach because incoming students vary.

-   - Some sort of prerequisite and outcome documentation is performed currently, but it relieas on free text fields and varying language.
+   - Some sort of prerequisite and outcome documentation is performed currently, but it relies on free text fields and varying language.
 This means that everyone uses different phrasing and level of detail which easily leads to misunderstanding.

-   - Often prerequisites are documented as courses (TIEP112 has a prerequisites TIEP111) or course titles (Programming 1 is prerequisite for this course).
-     It is really hard to know what courses university is currently offering and what is taught in them --- parially because of the point above, documentation is sloppy.
+   - Often prerequisites are documented as course codes (TIEP112 has a prerequisites TIEP111) or course titles (Programming 1 is prerequisite for Programming 2).
+It is really hard to know (1) what is meant by that, (2) what courses university is currently offering or (3) what is taught in them --- partially because documentation is sloppy.

-   - When this happens systematically accross the whole curriculum (downstream effect is large and) graduation times get longer, curriculum outcomes are not reached, and overall students are much worse equipped to become researchers or professionals.
+   - When this happens systematically accross the whole curriculum (downstream effect is large) graduation times get longer, curriculum outcomes are not reached, and graduates are much worse equipped to become researchers or professionals.

    - This organization forgets what, how and why it makes decicions.
 Curriculum planning is a massive hurdle each 4 years, even when not that much has